 There are many benefits in using a library function.
 First, it saves time because there is no need to implement the function.
 In addition, the library implementation is certainly correct and efficient: it is not probable that a homemade sorting function would be better.

 In this section we will see how to use the C++ sort function.
-The following code sorts the numbers in vector t in increasing order:
+The following code sorts a vector in increasing order:

 '''

 vector<int> v = {4,2,5,3,5,8,3};

 sort(v.begin(),v.end());

 '''